adamjen/music_app/README.md

 We welcome contributions to improve these projects!
 Please follow our [contribution guidelines](CONTRIBUTING.md) when submitting pull requests.

 ---

-© 2025 Website Projects.
+© 2025

 All rights reserved.